ceponatia/budget-tracker/plan.md

 Auto-Update: The desktop app will include an auto-updater mechanism to deploy new features and security fixes.
 Electron has auto-update support, or we can integrate a service (like Squirrel for Windows, AppImageUpdate for Linux, Sparkle for Mac if not using Electron’s built-in).
 Auto-updates will be code-signed and delivered over HTTPS.
 This ensures users stay on the latest version without manual reinstalls.

-5. Cloud Backend and Web Application
+Section 5: Cloud Backend and Web Application

 Web Application (Cloud Backend): The core of the system is a cloud-hosted web application that provides RESTful (or GraphQL) APIs for all functionalities (user management, transactions, budgets, etc.) and hosts the web frontend for browser users.
 All data and business logic reside on the server to maintain a single source of truth and simplify compliance (e.g. easier to secure data on known servers).
 The desktop apps are essentially clients that communicate with this backend via internet (when online).